Sethjsa/old-sethjsa.github.io/README.md

 ## About

-I am an NLP Researcher, with a Master's from Edinburgh University in Speech & Language Processing.
-My primary interest is incorporating linguistic knowledge into NLP models.
+I am an NLP and Computational Linguistics Researcher, with a Master's from Edinburgh University in Speech & Language Processing.
+My primary interest is incorporating linguistic knowledge into NLP models, Machine Translation, and syntax (Minimalist Grammar and CCG).
 For my Master's dissertation, I supervised by [Miloš Stanojević](stanojevic.github.io) and [Mark Steedman](https://homepages.inf.ed.ac.uk/steedman/).

 ## Publications